Diversity, Equity & Inclusion

 • Departmental questions regarding: academic resources, leadership, organizational structure, IT, personnel

-• The Liaison will represent all Fellows in leadership meetings and trainee committees including but not limited to: Wellness Committee, DEI Committee
+• The Liaison will represent all Fellows in leadership meetings and trainee committees including but not limited to: Wellness Committee

-• If interested: Reach out to Justin, unsure if there is a formalized process
+• If interested: Reach out to the Chiefs

 DEPARTMENTAL